 5.1.2 Financial Consequences of Non-Payment of Premium

 a) Premium payment rules.
 Contractor is responsible for enforcement of premium payment rules at its own expense, as outlined in the terms set forth in the Evidence of Coverage regarding the failure by Enrollee to pay the premium in a timely manner as directed by the Enrollee policy agreement and in accordance with applicable laws, rules and regulations.
-Enforcement by Contractor shall include, but not be limited to, chargebacks, delinquency and termination actions and notices, grace period requirements, and partial payment rules.
+Enforcement by Contractor shall include: chargebacks, delinquency and termination actions and notices, grace period requirements, and partial payment rules.
 Such enforcement shall be conducted in accordance with requirements in this Agreement consistent with applicable laws, rules and regulations.

 b) Enrollee Terminations.
 In the event Contractor terminates an Enrollee’s coverage in a QHP due to non-payment of premiums, loss of eligibility, fraud or misrepresentation, change in Enrollees selection of QHP, decertification of Contractor’s QHP or as otherwise authorized under Section 2.2.4, Contractor must include the applicable State Regulator-approved appeals language, and any Covered California-required appeals language, in its notice of termination of coverage to the Enrollee.